Where Mice May Be Hiding

 That’s when you may be forced to start dealing with that sickly pungent dead rodent smell emanating from your walls or ceiling.
 Don't let that happen, contact Plunkett’s Pest Control for safe and effective mouse control.

 How Can I Prevent A Mouse Infestation?

 Your first line of defense is the outside of your structure.
-Inspect the entire exterior of your structure and find any holes, gaps or cracks bigger than ¼”, for that is all mice need to invade your home!
-Look around the foundation, especially where it meets the siding; around basement windows; and around doors and door frames.
+Inspect the entire exterior of your structure and find any holes, gaps or cracks bigger than ¼”; gaps that small are all mice need to invade your home!
+Look around the foundation, especially where it meets the siding.
+Check around basement windows and around doors and door frames.
 Doors should fit tightly at the bottom.
-Look also where pipes, electrical and phone lines enter the building since mice can squeeze through these openings as well.
-Any gap or hole you find should be repaired with an appropriate material.
-Steel wool can be used to close small cracks and gaps; concrete or sheet metal might be needed to repair other gaps.
+Make sure you also check around where pipes, electrical, and phone lines enter the building since mice can squeeze through these openings as well.
+Repair any gaps and holes you find with appropriate material.
+You could use steel wool to close small cracks and gaps.
+You may need concrete or sheet metal to repair other gaps.

-On the interior, good housekeeping is the best protection against Mice.
+On the interior, good housekeeping is the best protection against mice.
 Frequent cleaning not only removes some of the crumbs, spills, and other material mice use for food, it also enables you to see the signs of a mouse infestation (droppings, gnawing on food packages) before the problem gets out of hand.
-Read these fall and winter tips for preventing mice invasions.
+Read these fall and winter tips for preventing mouse invasions.

 Our process includes a thorough investigation of your property beginning with inspecting the outside of the structure for possible entry points.
 We will plug small mouse entry points we find and make recommendations to repair larger ones.
 As a general rule, we will plug holes up to 1 ½" in diameter and gaps up to ¾” wide, or about the size of a golf ball.
 Other, more extensive repairs – including installation of garage door-bottom seals and door sweeps – will be identified, recommend, and documented.